 While you may recognize that this position helps you sleep more comfortably, you may not realize exactly why it feels good to sleep this way.
 If you don’t already sleep with a knee pillow, you may want to start after you learn about this simple habit’s many benefits.

 Awkward sleeping positions can strain muscles or worsen existing cramps.
 Sleeping on your side with a pillow between your legs keeps your knees aligned and supported for a more comfortable sleep.
+The pillow stabilizes your legs, preventing awkward twisting and turning throughout the night.
+It also keeps one knee neatly stacked, one on top of the other, promoting proper pelvic and spinal alignment.

 If you sleep on your back, sleeping with a pillow underneath your knees or lower back limits strain on your spine.
 This spinal alignment is crucial to quality sleep and can prevent you from waking up with aches and pains.

-Knee pain or lower back pain can also be a sign of sciatica, pain that radiates along the path of the sciatic nerve from your lower back and down your leg.
+Lower back pain can also be a sign of sciatica, pain that radiates along the path of the sciatic nerve from your lower back and down your leg.
 If you suspect you may have sciatica, using a knee pillow for back pain can help you sleep more comfortably.
 (Still, be sure to talk to your doctor to identify and treat the root cause.)

 Have you ever slept with your arm under your pillow and woken up with a numb or tingling sensation?
 It can be scary to wake up feeling like your arm is no longer attached to your body, but it’s just a sign of poor blood circulation.